unswexplains/unswexplains.github.io/d4ae35314090/content.md

 %% Tabulating frequencies %%

-# Hosts of the Summer Olympics
+# Olympic hosts

-By 2032, there will have been 32 Modern Summer Olympic Games, since they began in 1896.
-Here's a list of the host cities, with their country and region:
+The Modern Summer Olympic Games were first held in 1896, and by 2032 they will have been held 32 times.
+Here's a sample of the host cities, with their country and region:

 ```
 Year City           Country   Region